 - One of the biggest threats to mandarin fish comes from mankind and the tropical fish tank industry in which they are highly prized.
 Individual fish can sell for up to USD $150 – it has also recently been proven that, like many fish, they live up to 4 times longer in the wild than they do in captivity.

-They are actually very skittish and shy, so they prefer to avoid other fish.
-This makes our mandarin fish site in Lembeh quite unique as they are often spotted living quite harmoniously in the staghorn corals with pajama cardinalfish and the endemic Banggai cardinalfish.
+- Bold Colours but not bold characters: Mandarin fish are actually very skittish and shy, so they prefer to avoid other fish.
+This makes our mandarin dive site in Lembeh quite unique as they are often spotted living quite harmoniously in the staghorn corals with pajama cardinalfish and the endemic Banggai cardinalfish.

 Here are some of our favorite hotspots for sightings when you are diving in Indonesia: